-- Increase the response rate to our supply chain surveys. - Improve the transparency in the upstream chain of custody of conflict minerals in our supply chain. - Enhance supplier communication, training and escalation process to improve due diligence data accuracy. - Engage any of our suppliers found to be supplying us with conflict minerals that are not conflict free to establish an alternative source of conflict free conflict materials. - Formalize our internal policy that specifically addresses compliance with conflict mineral requirements and communicate our policy and expectations to our suppliers.
+- Improve the transparency in the upstream chain of custody of conflict minerals in our supply chain. - Enhance supplier communication, training and escalation process to improve due diligence data accuracy. - Engage any of our suppliers found to be supplying us with conflict minerals that are not conflict free to establish an alternative source of conflict free conflict materials. - Formalize our internal policy that specifically addresses compliance with conflict mineral requirements and communicate our policy and expectations to our suppliers.